 The winner of numerous prizes and awards, including the International Concert Artists Guild Competition and a Rockefeller Foundation grant, McCabe was the subject of a lengthy New Yorker magazine profile, “Pianist’s Progress,” later expanded into a book of the same title.

 In 1995 McCabe presented the annual faculty lecture — a concert with commentary — at the University of Washington.
 She is the first professor of music in the history of the University to be awarded this lectureship.
 Seattle magazine selected McCabe as one of 17 current and past University of Washington professors who have had an impact on life in the Pacific Northwest.
 In 2005, to celebrate its 100th year as an institution, The Juilliard School selected McCabe as one of 100 alumni from 20,000 currently living to be profiled in its centenary publication recognizing distinction and accomplishments in the international world of music, dance, and theater.
 Today she is a highly- sought teacher at the University of Washington, with students from around the world seeking admission to her studio.

 McCabe performs regularly throughout the United States, and in September of 2011 she made her first visit to South Korea.
 In October of 2015 McCabe gave solo recitals in Beijing, and master classes at the International Beijing Piano Festival.
 She appears often as an invited jurist for international piano competitions, most recently in New Orleans, San Antonio, and Vancouver, Canada.
-In June of 2016 she is invited to serve on the jury of the Gina Bachauer International Piano Competition.
+In June of 2016 she served on the jury of the Gina Bachauer International Piano Competition.